MagLiteracy/aurora/README.md

 ## DESCRIPTION

-aurora is a web-based application for managing OpenStack based Cloud.
+The project 'aurora' is developed using 'Asgard' framework to work with OpenStack based Cloud. aurora is capable of managing Cloud which is built across multi-datacenter and multiple regions.

 ## DOWNLOAD